SaaS sales methodologies: the power of selling benefits over features

 Since SaaS sales is an environment that is constantly evolving, a feedback loop is essential.
 Your customers’ insights are a goldmine for refining and emphasizing the most impactful benefits of your software.

 Current customers have real-world experience with your software and can provide invaluable feedback on how it has solved their problems, exceeded their expectations, or even led to unexpected benefits they hadn’t considered.
 Use their testimonials and case studies to illustrate the real impact of your SaaS solution.
-A great example of this is DealHub’s Customer page, showcasing pertinent stories and endorsements from clients.
+A great example of this is DealHub’s Customer page, which showcases pertinent stories and endorsements from clients.

 Enabling your sales team to sell benefits